tblobaum/nQuery/README.markdown

 Examples:
 ---------
 Check out the examples folder for a few demos.
-There are two different clocks that run based on the server time, and a twitter search app that implements backbone conventions.
+There are two different clocks that run based on the server time, a twitter search app that implements backbone conventions and a simple hello world app.